Achieving Wellness In The Workplace

 These are just a sample of small, actionable steps YOU can take to improve your quality of life and positive experience in the workplace.
 All this is simply a start.

-Perhaps after you make these changes and begin to see some improvements in your personal well-being at work you can have a conversation with your boss and colleagues about what you can do collectively to achieve wellness in the workplace, which in turn will enhance productivity, reduce illness and absenteeism and benefit your company’s profits in the long run.
+Make changes.
+Monitor improvements in your well-being at work.
+Then, have a conversation with your boss and colleagues about what you can do collectively to achieve wellness in the workplace.
+You can argue that this will enhance productivity, reduce illness and absenteeism and benefit your company’s profits in the long run.

 Free Checklist For You: The 9 Dimensions Of Holistic Wellness